state-adapt/state-adapt/libs/spaghetti-core/spec.md

 - Known APIs produce a single `api-command` carrying stable API and recognizer names; resolved project functions still expand to their downstream commands instead.
 - Recognizers only identify the API and resource expression.
 Shared analysis owns declarations, remoteness, distance, propagation, recursion handling, and score.
-- Seven built-in recognizer families are enabled by default and can be selected individually.
+- Three built-in recognizer families are enabled by default and can be selected individually.
 Programmatic recognizers run first, followed by JSON-friendly custom patterns and built-ins.
 - Custom patterns support method or function calls, optional receiver/import constraints, and receiver- or argument-based resources.
 The same shape is accepted by ESLint and report CLI configuration.
 - V3 adds one configurable `api-command` base score; richer per-API scoring remains V4 work.